decentralized-identity/labs/docs/process.md

 ### State Transition Governance Framework

-Acceptance from a proposal requires _all_ chairs to approve the working item within a 7 day timeframe from the notification.
+Acceptance from a proposal requires a _majority_ of the chairs to approve the working item within a 7 day timeframe from the notification.
 If a chair has not put a position between then, or requested additional time, it is assumed via in-absentia that it is a vote for approval.

-State transitions past propsal requires _all_ WG chairs, and likely SC approval in the case that the promotion is a new WG _except_ for PAUSED, which require at least a majority approval by the chairs of the WG.
+State transitions past propsal requires a _majority_ of WG chairs, and likely SC approval in the case that the promotion is a new WG _except_ for PAUSED, which require at least a majority approval by the chairs of the WG.

 ### Evaluation Criteria